CDCgov/phdi/containers/tabulation/description.md

 ❯ docker -v
 Docker version 20.10.21, build baeda1f
 ```
-2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/phdi/tabulation:main`.
+2. Download a copy of the Docker image from the PHDI repository by running `docker pull ghcr.io/cdcgov/phdi/tabulation:latest`.
-3. Run the service with ` docker run -p 8080:8080 -v $(pwd):/code tabulation:main`.
+3. Run the service with ` docker run -p 8080:8080 -v $(pwd):/code tabulation:latest`.

 Congratulations, the tabulation service should now be running on `localhost:8080`!